 UN Secretary-General Ban Ki-moon (second from right) meets with the members he appointed to the Panel on Sri Lanka (from left): Yasmin Sooka, Chairperson Marzuki Darusman and Steven Ratner, the Bruno Simma Collegiate Professor of Law.
 Prof. Ratner's teaching and research focuses on public international law, including accountability for human rights violations.

 In addition, Michigan offers students unique opportunities to practice human rights law while still in law school.
 Michigan's Human Trafficking Clinical Program is the only one of its kind, focusing on both the domestic and international dimensions of human trafficking.
 The Program in Refugee and Asylum Law is internationally renowned for its role in helping to codify and progressively develop the human rights standards that apply to refugees.
 The Geneva Externship Program enables students to spend a semester in Geneva working directly for an intergovernmental or nongovernmental organization devoted to human rights.
-Programs in South Africa and Cambodia offer students opportunities to practice human rights law in those countries.
-And every year, Michigan helps place and fund students for summer internships at the AIRE Center in London, one of Europe's preeminent human rights organizations.
+Programs in South Africa as well as Namibia and Cambodia offer students opportunities to practice human rights law in those countries.
+And every year, Michigan helps place and fund students for summer internships at the AIRE Centre in London, one of Europe's preeminent human rights organizations.

 Michigan approaches human rights law as part of a broader commitment to international law.
 Human rights practitioners and scholars regularly speak at Michigan as part of the International Law Workshop, or for other panel presentations, conferences, or student-run events.